dataprofessor/st.cache/README.md

 st.info(b1-b0)
 ```

 Notice how the first run may provide roughly similar run time.
 Reload the app and notice how the run time changes when using the `st.cache` decorator.
+Did you observe any speed increase?

 ## Further reading
 - [`st.cache` API Documentation](https://docs.streamlit.io/library/api-reference/performance/st.cache)